 Students access prior learning embedded into new topics with ease.
 Regular exposure to key mathematical skills in Retrieval grids helps students to remember these methods and skills, ensuring that confidence grows in these areas.
 Students learning will be monitored regularly through assessment for learning, knowledge tests in lessons and ensuring students have mastered an understanding of key sections of the curriculum before moving onto the next topic.
 Retrieval grids are used each lesson to fix misconceptions from the previous terms learning.
 Assessment data is used to judge the success of the curriculum, and any ‘gaps’ in learning will be identified and re-taught to ensure mastery of the curriculum.

 Independent learning is vital for the recall of key facts and knowledge.
 With this in mind, all pupils have a Hegarty Maths log in so they can access the website: www.hegartymaths.com

 Teachers can set both homework on a weekly basis or identify any gaps in knowledge and set appropriate work accordingly.
 The website is interactive and allows the pupils to view worked examples to support their learning.

 At St. Matthew’s we use a variety of assessment techniques to identify the areas of strength and areas to develop for each pupil.
-As a result we can offer appropriate and accurate intervention.
-A part of the ongoing assessment of pupils is the setting, completion and marking of homework when appropriate.
-Whenever a piece of work is marked by the teacher they will offer opportunities to either correct any errors or extend the pupils understanding.
+As a result, we can offer appropriate and accurate intervention using the Hegarty maths website.
+Pupils will also complete standardised assessments each term which test all aspects of maths covered during the year.